Logo degrowth

 1. Farmers of La Via Campesina: we globalise struggles and hope!
 An interview with small-scale farmer Jean Thévenot.

 2. Walking for Peace as Wars Rage On.
-An account of Walk Peace EU's marches for justice by Áine Donnellan.
+An account of Walk for Peace EU's marches for justice by Áine Donnellan.

 3. A green mirage.
 How the hydrogen industry fuels environmental injustice in Antofagasta, northern Chile by Gabriela Cabaña.